-The Black Death Plague arrives in Liverpool
+The Black Death Plague arrives

-Click here to discover facts about how the Black Death affected Liverpool.
+Discover facts about how the Black Death.

 Liverpool in the Late Middle Ages

 - Read about the scousers who fought in France at the Battle of Agincourt.
-And the Liverpool men who helped to end the War of the Roses.
+And who helped to end the War of the Roses.

 The English Civil War comes to Liverpool

-Click here to learn the Seige of Liverpool during the Civil War.
+- Learn about the Seige of Liverpool during the Civil War.
 A conflict that killed more people than the first and second world wars combined.

 Georgian Liverpool and the Trans-Atlantic Trade Triangle.

-Liverpool merchants made millions from importing cotton, rum, tobacco and sugar.
+- Merchants made millions from importing cotton, rum, tobacco and sugar.